Actively Recruiting

 • Children are between 3 to 5 years old

-• Children have no dietary restrictions or feeding disorders impacting eating (lactose intolerance, egg/nut allergies, or vegetarian diet allowed)
+• Children have no dietary restrictions or feeding disorders impacting eating (lactose intolerance, egg/nut allergies, or vegetarian diet are allowed)

 Not Eligible